Lengpui Airport: Technical details

 The 2,500-metre runway of the Lengpui airport is unique in that it has many hilly streams running underneath.
-The airport is one among the three airports in India that has a table top runway (others being Kozhikode and Mangalore) which creates an optical illusion that requires a very precise approach from the pilot.
-At present, Lengpui Airport has installed a Cat I instrument landing system, which will help planes land safely during low visibility conditions.
+The airport is one of the airports in India that has a table top runway (others being Kozhikode, Shimla, Mangalore) which creates an optical illusion that requires a very precise approach from the pilot.
+At present, Lengpui Airport has installed a Cat I instrument landing system, which helps planes land safely during low-visibility conditions.
 A runway safety area and isolation parking bay are also planned.
 The Indian Air Force is planning to station at least 4 jet fighters at Lengpui airport.

 Indian Oil handles the aviation fuel service department of Lengpui airport.

+Renovation

+Starting from 21 April 2021, Lengpui Airport is currently underway under a renovation project that will result in an upgraded terminal and an elevated roadway.

+The programme ‘Improvement/Upgradation of Operational/Non-Operational facilities of Lengpui Airport’ is being funded under North East Special Infrastructure Development Schemes (NESIDS) and the Special Central Assistance (SCA) at a cost of Rs.
+19.59 crores.